krgkaushik/AI_resume_analyzer/README.md

 Add more evaluation metrics

 📄 License
-MIT License — feel free to use this project for learning or commercial purposes.   use this readme file do not change anything just convert in file for i can direct paste on my github
+MIT License — feel free to use this project for learning or commercial purposes.